Thirumalesh-01/portfo/README.md

 # portfo
 Made a Portfolio using the flask able to get details and store in txt database A portfolio describing about me and my project.
-You can see it by clicking the below link
+You can see it by copying the below link anfd open it in your browser

 thirumaleshwara.pythonanywhere.com
 ![WhatsApp Image 2023-10-25 at 15 17 59_d978e4e1](https://github.com/Thirumalesh-01/portfo/assets/112425259/dd0340f0-df12-44f0-ace8-5a57bee9dbff)